Follow me on Twitter (@jserravallo).

 I have taught graduate and undergraduate courses at Teachers College and Vassar College on topics of children’s literature and urban education reform.

-I am the author of eleven books on the teaching of reading and writing.
+I am the author of over a dozen books and resources on the teaching of reading and writing.
 My newest, The Writing Strategies Book, follows the same structure and format as the New York Times Bestselling The Reading Strategies Book: each is a collection of 300 strategies aligned to goals, skills, genres and levels (Heinemann 2017 and 2015, respectively).
 Prior to this book, I wrote two versions of a resource to help teachers analyze, synthesize and make sense of all the data they collect in order to manage goal-directed instruction: the Literacy Teacher’s Playbook: Four Steps for Turning Assessment Data into Goal-Directed Instruction, for Grades K-2 and Grades 3-6.

 If you’re interested in learning when I’ll be speaking in your area, please click on the speaking calendar link.
 If you’d like to invite me to work with your school or district, please email me through the contact link.